We would be delighted if you could join us on our 4 day tour to Krakow and Auschwitz in Poland. Contact us now if you wish to make a reservation.

 In the vicinity of Krakow, there are places that are well known - for entirely different reasons – all over the world.
 The most tragic of these is Auschwitz-Birkenau Memorial and Museum in Oswiecim.
 Auschwitz has become a symbol of terror, genocide, and the Holocaust.
 It was established by the Nazis in 1940, in the suburbs of the city of Oswiecim which, like other parts of Poland, was occupied by the Germans during the Second World War.
 The name of the city of Oswiecim was changed to Auschwitz, which became the name of the camp as well.

-You will have free time till late afternoon to spend as you wish, maybe a visit to the saltmines or some last minute shopping before we depart the hotel for our coach transfer back to the airport for our direct flight home.
+You will have free time till late afternoon to spend as you wish, maybe some last minute shopping before we depart the hotel for our coach transfer back to the airport for our direct flight home.